 \section{From PBT operator to induced representation and PRIR}

-In this section we will show (basing on our previous papers) how the two concepts: the induced representation and PRIR appear in the context of port-based teleportation.
-We shall then show how this leads to the proof of the Frobenius reciprocity theorem for subgroup of the symmetric group.
+In this section, we will show (based on our previous papers) how the two concepts: the induced representation and PRIR appears in the context of port-based teleportation.
+We shall then show how this leads to the proof of the Frobenius reciprocity theorem for a subgroup of the symmetric group.